rggomez1/skills-communicate-using-markdown/index.md

 ## <h1> And another header with 2 hashtags
 ### <h1> And another header with 3 hashtags
 # <h2> Added a header 2 here
-Commiting my first page with markdown language here.
+Committing my first page with markdown language here.